tschuelia/PyPythia/README.md

 and therefore on the topological distance measures.

 If you set the command line option `--removeDuplicates`, Pythia will create a reduced alignment with all duplicates removed and predict the difficulty for this reduced alignment.
+For duplicate sequences, the first occurrence of the sequence is kept.
 WARNING: The resulting predicted difficulty is only applicable to the reduced MSA!
 We recommend to only use the created reduced alignment for your subsequent analyses.

 ## C Library